 - How to use WIC checks at the store

 - Examples of foods that are allowed to be bought with WIC checks

-to buy the correct amounts of the WIC foods;
+- How to buy correct amounts of WIC foods

 - Check your audio before beginning.

 - Move the cursor to clear the title and to see more of the screen.